ZacharyTao/Moments/README.md

 - **Real-time Photo Capturing and Sharing:** Capture and share moments instantly with your friends and followers.
 - **Home Screen Widget:** WidgetKit displays recent photos directly on the home screen for quick access.
-- **User Interface:** Built with SwiftUI for a modern, responsive interface, and UIKit for specific UI components.
 - **Custom Camera Functionalities:** Utilizes AVFoundation to provide a tailored camera experience.
-- **Location Sharing:** CoreLocation framework enables users to share the location and time of their photos.
+- **Location Sharing:** CoreLocation enables users to share the location and time of their photos.
 - **Secure User Authentication:** Firebase Authentication ensures secure sign-in and user management.
 - **Cloud Storage:** Cloud Firestore is used for efficient data storage and photo uploads.
 - **Real-time Push Notifications:** Cloud Functions and TypeScript are employed to send notifications based on database updates, enhancing user engagement.